 - NGS primary analysis: quality control and mapping of NGS data

-- Data hosting: we operate a state-of-the-art high performance storage unit (HP 3PAR) that hosts all internal data (e.g. BAM files) in a central place and can be accessed through our linux servers and Galaxy
+- Data hosting: we operate a state-of-the-art high performance storage unit that hosts all internal NGS data in a central place and can be accessed through our linux servers and Galaxy

-- Linux course: materials from our Linux course are also still available on the website
+- Linux course: Materials from our Linux course are still available online.